qooxdoo/qooxdoo/documentation/manual/source/pages/widget/datefield.rst

 Features
 --------
+*
-* Mouse and keyboard support.
+er and keyboard support.
 * Own date format.

 .. _pages/widget/datefield#description:

 Description
 -----------
 A DateField has a ``qx.util.format.DateFormat`` which is used to format the date to a string.
 The formatted string is show in the input field.
 The input can be edit directly in the input filed or selecting a date with the data chooser.
-The date chooser can be pop up by clicking the calender icon.
+The date chooser can be pop up by tapping the calendar icon.

 .. _pages/widget/datefield#demos: